tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/README.md

                        -From the Random Forest analysis, we observed that:
                        -Features such as blood pressure, sleep quality, and anxiety level appear as strong predictors of stress, even if they did not have the highest linear correlations.

-Self-esteem remains an important factor, but some health-related or lifestyle variables play a larger role when all variables are considered together.
+Self-esteem remains an important factor, but some health-related or lifestyle variables play a larger role when all variables are considered together (Figure 4.).

 ![Random Forest Confusion Matrix](https://github.com/tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/blob/main/Random%20Forest%20Confusion%20Matrix.png)
+_Figure 5.
+Random forest classification matrix_

-This extra analysis by classifixation matrix helps us to depict whether the model that we used - in this case Random Tree Forest - is good or not.
+This extra analysis by classification matrix (Figure 5.) helps us to depict whether the model that we used - in this case Random Tree Forest - is good or not.

 Diagonal (green): Correct predictions
 -102 students with "No Stress" correctly identified